 - Wearing properly fitting shoes to prevent toenail constriction

 How to Treat Nail Damage After Taxotere Treatment

 Treatments aren’t available for some nail-related side effects, such as:

 - Nail ridges

 After finishing Taxotere chemo, you might have to wait for your nails to strengthen and return to normal.
 Regrowing your nails requires keeping them clean and trimmed, which also reduces the risk of infection.

 Nails that loosen from the nail bed or fall off can lead to various complications.
 You should protect the nail bed to prevent further damage and infection while waiting for the nail to regrow.
-You can cover your nail with a nonstick bandaid, soak the area in cold water, or apply a lubricant such as petroleum jelly.
+Cover your nail with a nonstick bandaid, soak the area in cold water, or apply a lubricant such as petroleum jelly.

-You must notify your oncologist of any symptoms you notice, even if they seem minor.
+You must notify your oncologist of any symptoms, even minor ones.
 Your medical team can monitor the side effects of your treatment with Taxotere and determine whether to change your regimen.
 They can also recommend at-home remedies and other treatments to alleviate pain and discomfort.

 Contact Hotze Runkle PLLC for More Information

 Nail changes aren’t abnormal while undergoing chemotherapy with Taxotere.
-However, you shouldn’t ignore these symptoms.
+However, it would be best if you didn’t ignore these symptoms.
 Whether you notice damage to your nails or other side effects, discussing them with your medical providers is essential.
 You might prevent complications, such as nail loss, with prompt and adequate care.